Science (UIL test)

-In the US state of Texas science is one of several academic events sanctioned by the University Interscholastic League.
+In the US state of Texas Science is one of several academic events sanctioned by the University Interscholastic League.
 It is also a competition held by the Texas Math and Science Coaches Association, using the same rules as the UIL.

 Science is designed to test students' knowledge of scientific fact, understanding of scientific principles and the ability to think through scientific problems.

 Eligibility

-Students in Grade 7 through Grade 12 are eligible to enter this event.
-Students in Grade 6 may compete with permission of the district executive committee, but can only compete in each junior high division (see below) only one time throughout their academic career.
+Students in Grade 6 through Grade 12 are eligible to enter this event.

-For competition purposes, Grades 7 and 8 compete in separate divisions (Division I for Grade 7 and Division II for Grade 8) while Grades 9-12 compete together, with separate subjects covered on each test as follows:
+For competition purposes, Grades 6, 7 and 8 compete in separate divisions with the same test, while Grades 9-12 compete together, with separate subjects covered on each test as follows: